lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_transfer/export_nodes.md

 ## Access From Linux

 There are at least three tools to exchange data between your local workstation and ZIH systems.
-All are explained in the following section in more detail.
+They are explained in the following section in more detail.

 !!! important